top of page

 Queen Victoria’s wedding dress and lace © The Museum of London

-The lace featuring on the bertha, sleeves and flounce consist of Honition lace was crafted in Devon specifically for the Queen.
+The lace featuring on the bertha, sleeves and flounce consist of Honiton lace was crafted in Devon specifically for the Queen.
 The lace was commissioned in late 1838-1839 and was designed by William Dyce but the construction was overseen by a Miss Jane Bidney.
 Once the design was completed and the lace was finished, the Queen ordered Miss Bidney to destroy all designs and patterns.
 Not much is known about Miss Bidney after 1840, various payments were made to her in 1840-1841 until a last payment it £62 in 1842.

 Miss Jane Bidney, taken around 1850. © Mrs I. Bidney Maunsell